 Now, let me tell you about these banana chocolate chip muffins.
-These here muffins are a cakey muffin.
+These muffins are a cakey muffin.
 That’s right, they are like a cake.
 A cake that you can pack in your lunch kit.
 They are not particularly good for you.
 That’s why they are awesome.
 You could eat them for breakfast.
 Or a snack.
 Or a dessert.
 These muffins multi-task.
 Prune muffins can’t do that.
 Prune muffins have to hope that you are still half asleep when you eat them.
-You’re never going to say, “hey, do me a solid and pass me one of those deformed lookin’ rye bran spelt muffins for dessert.”
+You’re never going to say, “Hey, do me a solid and pass me one of those dry and deformed rye-bran-spelt muffins for dessert.”
 Not possible.
-“Hand me one of those banana chocolate chip muffins for a sa-weet treat?”
-Totally believable.
+“Gosh, I’d love to have one of those banana chocolate chip muffins for dessert,” on the other hand, is totally believable.

 . . .